GuerrillaAnalytics/similarity/README.md

 ## Synopsis

-This project is a C# sharp wrapper and SQL Server installation scripts to make the SimMetrics string matching algorithms available in SQL Server.
+This project is a C# wrapper and SQL Server installation scripts to make the SimMetrics string matching algorithms available in SQL Server.
 * SimMetrics was originally released at SourceForge http://sourceforge.net/projects/simmetrics/.
+This project uses version 1.5 of the library.
+Subsequent versions were migrated to Java.
 * The C# wrapper was inspired by the blogpost at http://anastasiosyal.com/POST/2009/01/11/18.ASPX?

 ## Code Example